 What happens if I don’t apply for a SORN?

-If your car doesn’t have a record of insurance on the Motor Insurance Database (MID) – a database of all insured vehicles in the UK – and you haven’t declared it SORN, you’ll be sent an Insurance Advisory Letter.
-This will tell you that your car is uninsured and that you may have to pay a fine unless you arrange insurance.
-You’ll also need to make sure that your car is taxed.
+If your car isn’t registered as insured on the MID, and you haven’t declared a SORN, you’ll be sent an Insurance Advisory Letter.
+This will confirm that your car is uninsured and that you may have to pay a fine unless you arrange insurance immediately.
+You’ll also need to make sure your car is taxed.